Category Archives: Paleontology

 Armadillo-like Crocodile Fossil Found In Brazil

-National Geographic: An ancient fossil crocodile coated in armadillo-like body armor was unveiled yesterday at an environmental museum in Brazil.
-Dubbed Armadillosuchus arrudai, the newly described species of crocodile roamed the arid interior of Brazil about 90 million years ago, … Continue reading
+An ancient fossil crocodile coated in armadillo-like body armor was unveiled yesterday at an environmental museum in Brazil.
+Dubbed Armadillosuchus arrudai, the newly described species of crocodile roamed the arid interior of Brazil about 90 million years ago, during the late Cretaceous period, scientists said.

 Social Sabertooths Hunted In Packs

-National Geographic: An abundance of sabertooth fossils in tar pits in present-day Los Angeles, California, suggests that the cats were pack scavengers, scientists say.
-Tar pits occur when underground asphalt leaks to the surface, causing a large puddle or lake … Continue reading
+An abundance of sabertooth fossils in tar pits in present-day Los Angeles, California, suggests that the cats were pack scavengers, scientists say.
+Tar pits occur when underground asphalt leaks to the surface, causing a large puddle or lake of the sticky substance.

 Paleontologists Strike Fossil Gold In Colombia

-Washington Post: Last month, an international group of scientists revealed in the journal Nature that Jaramillo’s team had made a startling discovery — a species of snake larger than a school bus that ruled northern South America 60 million years … Continue reading
+Last month, an international group of scientists revealed in the journal Nature that Jaramillo’s team had made a startling discovery — a species of snake larger than a school bus that ruled northern South America 60 million years ago.
+Evolving after the extinction of the dinosaurs, Titanoboa cerrejonensis — or titanic boa from Cerrejon — might have been the largest vertebrate living on land at that time, the Paleocene era.

 Frog From Hell Fossil Found In Madagascar